 Photographs are powerful pieces of evidence.
 These can include pictures of the resident’s living situation – such as soiled bedding or unsafe premises.
 Pictures of injuries or the condition you found your loved one can also prove your claims.

 Local ombudsman programs will have a detailed record of any complaints filed against the nursing home and their outcome.
-Frequent allegations of abuse or neglect can help prove a history of substandard care at that facility.
+Frequent allegations of abuse or neglect may help prove a history of substandard care at that facility.

 A nursing home may abuse or neglect patients carelessly and leave behind witnesses.
 Witnesses might include other residents, family members visiting residents, or employees of the facility.

-A lawyer can help you break through these roadblocks and obtain the evidence you need to prove your case.
+A lawyer can help you break through roadblocks and obtain the evidence you need to prove your case.